any-docs/css/content/reference/properties/dynamic-range-limit/index.md

 - `constrained`
   - Specifies the maximum luminance as somewhat greater than that of HDR reference white, such that a mix of Standard Dynamic Range (SDR) and HDR content can be comfortably viewed together.
 The precise level is not specified.

-The {{cssxref("dynamic-range-limit-mix()")}} function specifies the maximum luminance as a custom value that is a combination of the different keyword values proportionate to the provided percentages.
+The `dynamic-range-limit-mix()` function specifies the maximum luminance as a custom value that is a combination of the different keyword values proportionate to the provided percentages.
 It takes two or more pairs, each consisting of a `dynamic-range-limit` keyword (or a nested `dynamic-range-limit-mix()` function) and a percentage.

 ## Description